The Temple will tumble

 - 24:51 Then the master will tear the servant to pieces and ship him off to the place where all hypocrites go, where the people cry and clench their jaws and grind their teeth in misery.12

-Mark report of this quotes one of the disciples as saying to Jesus, “Teacher, my goodness, look at those huge stones!
+Mark’s version of the story quotes one of the disciples saying to Jesus, “Teacher, my goodness, look at those huge stones!
 The buildings are beautiful!”
 (Mark 13:1).

 Literally, “consummation of the age.”

 More literally, Jesus says people will “come in my name.”
 It’s unclear exactly what Jesus had in mind with the phrase.
 It could mean that people will pretend to be him or perhaps that they will invoke his name, possibly as a source of authority.